stamf/shocker/README.md

 * IP forwarding enabled in `/proc/sys/net/ipv4/ip_forward`
 * A firewall routing traffic from `bridge0` to a physical interface.

-For ease of use a Vagrantfile is included which will build the needed environment.

 Even if you meet the above prerequisites you probably still want to **run shocker in a virtual machine**.
-Shocker runs as root and among other things needs to make changes to your network interfaces, routing table, and firewall rules. **I can make no guarantees that it won't trash your system**.
+Shocker runs as root and among other things needs to make changes to your network interfaces, routing table, and firewall rules.

 ## Example Usage
 ```
 $ shocker pull centos 7
 ######################################################################## 100.0%